Kid Rooms

 The Mid-Century Lookalike

 If your house is filled with MCM finds, West Elm has a crib to fit right in with your vintage decor.
-The entire Mid-Century Nursery Collection (a collaboration between West Elm and Pottery Barn Kids) combines midcentury style with sustainably-sourced wood and nontoxic, water-based finish.
+The entire Mid-Century Nursery Collection (a collaboration between West Elm and Pottery Barn Kids) combines midcentury style with sustainably-sourced wood and nontoxic, water-based finishes.

 The Graphic Statement